 Costs for government-funded alcohol and other drug treatment services

-Pharmacotherapy services are delivered at a small cost.
-Pharmacies charge a dosing fee (usually between $3 and $7 per day).
-Pharmacotherapy prescribers (local doctors or addiction medicine specialists) may bulk-bill or charge a fee.
+are delivered at a small cost.
+Pharmacies charge a dosing fee (usually between $35 and $50 per month).
+Pharmacotherapy prescribers (local or addiction medicine specialists) may bulk-bill or charge a fee.
 If you have a concession card (such as a healthcare card) you are entitled to reduced fees.

 Accessing private alcohol and other drug treatment services directly